mk12/sicp/docs/lecture.md

 In the beginning, we learned about

-- primitive forms;
+- primitive forms
-- means of combination;
+- means of combination
-- means of abstraction.
+- means of abstraction

 Then, we learned how to use higher-order procedures to represent general methods of computation.
 This gave us extraordinary expressive power.